MrMBS/chrome-ism/README.md

-# Chrome ISM (BETA)
+# Chrome ISM
 Implementation Switch Management via chrome extension.
-NOTE: In beta.
-Will not interact with usable data until the settings API is released to production.
+NOTE: Only works on environments set up to use the new implementation switches API.

 ## Installation
 Using Chrome, [click here](https://github.com/mindbody/chrome-ism/blob/master/chrome-ism.crx?raw=true) to download the extension, then navigate to the extensions pane (`chrome://extensions`) and drag and drop the `chrome-ism.crx` file onto the page.